UCSBarchlab/pyrtlnet/fpga/README.md

 Verify that you can
 [connect to the Serial Console](https://pynq.readthedocs.io/en/latest/getting_started/pynq_z2_setup.html#opening-a-usb-serial-terminal).
-This is not strictly necessary, but very useful for debugging.
+This is not strictly necessary, but very useful for debugging, especially if you are having trouble connecting the Pynq Z2 to your network.

 ### Install Vivado